MikeCornescu/gce-couchbase-cluster/README.md

-# Installing Couchbase at scale on GCE
+# Installing Couchbase at scale on Google Compute Engine (GCE)

 This project is about deploying a Couchbase Cluster on GCE, at a predictable scale, with minimum user interaction.
 Beside configuration, this would mean 2 command lines.